robertmartin8/ReasonableDeviations/_posts/2017-07-05-social-seating.md

 The precise problem here is that the nonlinear 'social graph' has to be compressed onto a linear arrangement, which, as the comic points out, is computationally hard.
 Nevertheless, we will attempt to find a good arrangmenet (not necessarily the optimal one) by using a genetic algorithm of sorts.
 But before that, we must firstly quantify the various parameters in this problem.

-*If you'd prefer to see this post as a jupyter notebook, check it out [here](https://github.com/surelyourejoking/RandomWalks/blob/master/social_seating.ipynb).
-For more information on jupyter notebooks, head to [jupyter.org](https://jupyter.org/).*

 ## 1. Developing the initial model